harshits2808/Project-Euler/README.md

 A collection of My codes to about 100 Project Euler problems.

-Most of the codes are written in C++, few are in python.
+Most of the problems are solved in C++ and few are solved using Python (Python 3).
 Problems easily doable using a pen and paper are not included.